taustation-fan/players-guide/README.md

 You can sell items for a fixed price if you go to Market and then Vendors (and then select the Inventory).
-Each item has a nominal price, and you get a third of that price at NPC vendors.
+Each item has a nominal price, and you get 30% of that price at NPC vendors.
 The same vendors also sell items, but often for much more than the nominal price (like, a factor of 9 or so above the nominal price).